grymmjack/qb64pe-wiki-to-markdown/markdown_files/$EXEICON.md

 <blockquote>

-* Calling [_ICON](ICON.md) without an imageHandle& uses the embeded icon, if available.
+* Calling _ICON without an imageHandle& uses the embeded icon, if available.
-* Starting with build 20170906/64 , the window will automatically use the icon embedded by [&dollar;EXEICON](&dollar;EXEICON.md) , without having to call _ICON.
+* Starting with build 20170906/64 , the window will automatically use the icon embedded by [\$EXEICON](\$EXEICON.md) , without having to call _ICON.
 * Keyword not supported in Linux or macOS versions

 </blockquote>